AlertMend/AlertMend.io/public/blog/mitmproxy-certificate-verify-failed-unable-to-get-local-issuer-certificate.md

 ---
-title: "mitmproxy certificate verify failed unable"
+title: "Mitmproxy Certificate Verify Failed Unable"
 excerpt: "When working with mitmproxy for system monitoring and alerting through the alertmend."
 date: "2025-12-18"
 category: "Security"